achubaty/achubaty.github.io/research.md

 **Boreal forest ecosystem forecasts using integrated dynamic simulation models**

-My postdoctoral work involves the development of a spatially explicit discrete event simulation framework for R (the `SpaDES` package), and implementation of simulation models examining ecological processes in boreal ecosystems.
-I am developing models of mountain pine beetle (MPB) dispersal and spread, and integrating these models with others developed in our lab for forest vegetaiton dynamics, fire, and others.
+Working with others in the McIntire lab at PFC, we are working on integrating various simulation models dealing with forest vegetaiton dynamics, fire, insect disturbance, and wildlife populations.

 **Habitat selection decisions of individuals and effects on population-level processes**